 Hard floors are another strong area for the Shark AZ910UKT.
 It picks up everything from fine dust to larger bits of cereal, rather than pushing them along in front of the floorhead.
 It even pulls dirt out from the crevices between floorboards.

 As with carpets, it cleans right up to the edges, so you don’t need to swap tools so often.
+The headlights also come in handy on hard floors, as they are great at illuminating dirt you might have missed.

 The Lift-Away mode is ideal for stair cleaning, as it makes the vacuum much smaller and lighter.
 The canister fits on a step and the 8 metre power cord is long enough to do a whole flight in one go.